This post has been updated.

-Beneath the noise of the never-ending Infrastructure Week, three important developments have affected a critical source of infrastructure funding, the Transportation Investment Generating Economic Recovery (TIGER) discretionary grant program:
+Beneath the noise of the never-ending Infrastructure Week, four important developments have affected a critical source of infrastructure funding, the Transportation Investment Generating Economic Recovery (TIGER) discretionary grant program:

 - The White House again proposed eliminating it in its annual budget.